Roboy/memory/docs/Usage/1_getting_started.rst

 - open the script intext editor::

-    vi OR nano
+    vi backup.sh OR nano backup.sh

 - enter the password to connect to bot.roboy.org into respective line
 - run the script specifying the path where to copy the DB files::

-    ./
+    ./backup.sh

 - wait the script to execute.
+You will find the DB in ~/Neo4J/Backups/"date"
+- copy the contents of "date" directory to your local `DB directory <https://neo4j.com/docs/operations-manual/current/configuration/file-locations/>`_.

 .. warning::